rse-council/researchsoftware.org/2020-workshop.md

 On the second half day of the event (**Wednesday, 16th September 2020**), we will collaborate hands-on to devise solutions for international organization and collaboration, and work together to strengthen the role of RSEs in the academic environment.

-To support asynchronous collaboration beyond the limited time of the second day, the workshop will feature a third half-day session two weeks after the first two, on **30th September 2020**.
+To support asynchronous collaboration beyond the limited time of the second day, the workshop will feature a third half-day session two weeks after the first two, on **Wednesday, 30th September 2020**.
 In this third session, collaborative groups will have the chance to present their results, and plan future activities.

 Apply for participation if you want to start, or already lead, an RSE community (beyond a single institution) and want to connect with like-minded people from the international community.

-The call for applications will open in late June 2020.
+> **The call for applications is now open!
+Please apply using this form: <https://bit.ly/intl-rse-leaders-2020-application>.**

 The workshop sessions will be run at a time that allows for the broadest participation possible, based on a poll of participants to determine the schedule.